 Ahhh, there is nothing quite like Christmas!
-If you want to be different this year, why not go for a complete set of Vintage Christmas Decorations?
-Its all the rage right now with glass baubles appearing in shops, but they are not quite the same as the original ones for a real talking point this Christmas!
+If you want to be different this year, why not go for some must have Vintage Christmas Decorations?
+It’s all the rage right now with glass baubles appearing in shops, but they are not quite the same as the original ones for a real talking point this Christmas!

 Artificial Christmas Tree

 Without a doubt the first thing to get right is your tree!
 During the mid century period (50s – 70s) artificial trees were the thing, as plastic and metal manufacturing became easier and materials lighter to work with.
 Go really kitsch and get a white plastic tree, or stick with traditional green.
 During the 50s you could even get them in Aluminium!
 These came in an array of colours from silver, pink, and even purple.
 They came with a rotating colour wheel also to help illuminate the tree.
 Now highly collectable of course and definitely top of the list of your must have vintage christmas decorations!

 Vintage Fairy Lights